Revealing Munnings: Rediscovered Drawings from the NUA Archives

 East GalleryNUA is exhibiting drawings by one of Norwich University of the Arts’ most renowned alumni, Sir Alfred Munnings.

-The fourteen drawings are on public display for the first time, after being uncovered in the University archive.
+The fourteen drawings are on public display for the first time at East GalleryNUA, after being uncovered in the University archive.
 They demonstrate Munnings’ emerging expertise as a draughtsman and his aptitude for capturing human and animal form while he was a student at the Norwich School of Art, now NUA.

-The drawings are in urgent need of conservation, so the University has launched a public appeal for help to raise the funds necessary to preserve these extraordinary works for future generations.
+The drawings are in urgent need of conservation, so the University is launching a public appeal for help to raise the funds necessary to preserve these extraordinary works for future generations.

 The conservation work required to preserve the drawings is a specialist process involving the removal of the works from the acidic mounts which, if left, would gradually erode the drawings.
 The conservator will carefully clean each drawing and we anticipate that the conservation process will take around six months.
 Once the drawings have been conserved they will be remounted, framed and shown as part of a major exhibition of the artist’s work at East GalleryNUA in 2019 to mark the 60th anniversary of Munnings’ death.

-The 2019 exhibition will include some of the artist’s well-known early paintings from the NUA Collection and some significant loans from other institutions such as the The Munnings Art Museum in Dedham.
+The 2019 exhibition will include some of the artist’s well-known early paintings from the NUA Collection and some significant loans from other institutions such as the Munnings Museum in Dedham.